elioteloi/nas-app/README.md

 npm install
 ```

-### 3. Create a .env file to connect to your database and put the path where you want your NAS folder and files to be located and stored
+### 3. Create a .env file to connect to your backend server

 ```bash
 # IP address or hostname of the server to connect to the network